Just the thought of it makes me shudder.

 "What was supposed to be a heart?"

 "My hair.
 My pubic hair.
-The shape...I thought...well, I thought that since today was Valentine's day and all, that I would shave and then I thought that I would shave higher and then I thought that I could make it look like a heart.
+The shape...I thought...well, I thought since today was Valentine's day and all, I'd shave and then I thought I'd shave higher and then I thought I could make it look like a heart.
 But I guess I didn't plan it too well, because I started shaving and I was looking at it upside down and I didn't have a mirror and so it ended up not really looking like a heart."

 I couldn't bring myself to tell her that I looked like I had mange.
 I had suffered enough indignity for the day.